Stocks rally worldwide as oil prices ease on hopes for a possible end to the Iran war

 But Iran’s Foreign Ministry spokesman, Esmail Baghaei, quickly called that claim “false and baseless,” according to a report on Iranian state television.

 Oil prices also remain high, even if they’ve eased recently.
-The price for a barrel of Brent crude oil, the international standard, was sitting at $101.51 following its declines, which is still up from roughly $70 before the war began.
+The price for a barrel of Brent crude oil, the international standard, was sitting around $101 following its declines, which is still up from roughly $70 before the war began.

 U.S. gasoline prices rose again overnight to a national average of $4.06 per gallon, according to the auto club AAA.